Weak magnetic field corrections to light vector or axial mesons mixings and vector meson dominance: Final remarks

-The effect of the $B_0$-dependent VMD and mixing couplings were investigated in two very different processes.
-Firstly in the low momenta region of the electromagnetic pion form factor for $(eB_0/{M^*}^2)= 0.1$. { Quite small contributions of the order of $(eB_0/{M^*}^2)^2$ were found.
-Whereas the $B_0$-correction for the mixing yields very small contribution in timelike and spacelike momenta, the $B_0$-correction to VMD yields a sizeable contribution for timelike momenta around $0.15 < Q^2 < 0.25$ GeV$^2$.
-No further comparison with expeirmental data was presented because they might be obtained from processes in which magnetic field should not show up, in particular in $e^+e^-$ collisions. { However, the two photon coupling to vector mesons, $g_{FF\rho}$, might be viewed as inducing further strength for VMD in Eq. (\ref{FFF-1}) and this process might contribute in processes like $e^+e^-$ collisions.
-A further evaluation of how this further photon coupling would contribute by (off shell) scattering is left outside the scope of the work. } Secondly, the effect of the weak magnetic field on the off-shell charge symmetry violation potential at the constituent quark level was found to bve sizeable and of the order of $eB_0/{M^*}^2 $.
-It is also considerably larger for monopole rho and omega form factors instead of quadrupole ones, as it could be expected.
+The effect of the $B_0$ dependent VMD and mixing couplings were investigated in two very different processes.
+Firstly in the low momenta region of the electromagnetic pion form factor for $(eB_0/{M^*}^2)= 0.1$. { Quite small contributions were found partially due to to the momentum dependence of the resulting $B_0$ dependence.
+Whereas the $B_0$-correction for the mixing yields very small contribution in timelike and spacelike momenta, the $B_0$-corrections to { VMD and $\rho-\pi$ couplings might yield sizeable contributions for very small timelike momenta around $0.1 < Q^2 < 0.25$ GeV$^2$.} No further comparison with experimental data was presented because they might be obtained from processes in which magnetic field should not show up, in particular in $e^+e^-$ collisions.
+However, the two photon coupling to vector mesons, $g_{FF\rho}$, might be viewed as inducing further strength for VMD in Eq.
+(12) and this process might contribute in processes like $e^+e^-$ collisions.
+A further evaluation of how this further photon coupling would contribute by (off shell) scattering is left outside the scope of the work. } Secondly, the effect of the weak magnetic field on the off-shell charge symmetry violation potential at the constituent quark level is sizeable and of the order of $eB_0/{M^*}^2 $.
+It is also considerably larger for monopole rho and omega form factors instead of quadrupole ones, as expected.
 Besides that, the monopole form factors also favor a change of sign around $r \simeq 0.75$ fm that had been found in several works for the off shell CSV potential \cite{CSV-NN-1,k-dep-1,krein-etal-PLB,hatsuda-etal,friar-etal}. { Since hadrons structure and interactions undergo changes under magnetic fields, further sizeable effects on other different components of the nucleon and nuclear potentials in magnetars might be expected.

 }